Skip to main content

 Academic

-The legal architecture governing medical examinations in programs is a complex tapestry woven from the statutory language of the ADA, GINA, and HIPAA, and interpreted through a dynamic and often contentious history of agency rulemaking and judicial review.
+The legal architecture governing medical examinations in workplace wellness programs is a complex tapestry woven from the statutory language of the ADA, GINA, and HIPAA, and interpreted through a dynamic and often contentious history of agency rulemaking and judicial review.

 The central tension lies in reconciling an employer’s interest in promoting a healthy workforce with an employee’s right to privacy and freedom from discrimination.
 The ADA’s prohibition on non-job-related medical inquiries creates a high bar, which is only surmounted by the exception for “voluntary” employee health programs.
 The definition of “voluntary,” however, remains a subject of intense legal and academic debate.